chrisant996/clink/docs/clink.md

 `exchange-point-and-mark` | <kbd>Ctrl</kbd>-<kbd>x</kbd> <kbd>Ctrl</kbd>-<kbd>x</kbd> | Swap the point with the mark.
 The current cursor position is set to the saved position, and the old cursor position is saved as the mark.
 `character-search` | <kbd>Ctrl</kbd>-<kbd>]</kbd> | A character is read and point is moved to the next occurrence of that character.
 A negative count searches for previous occurrences.
 `character-search-backward` | <kbd>Alt</kbd>-<kbd>Ctrl</kbd>-<kbd>]</kbd> | A character is read and point is moved to the previous occurrence of that character.
 A negative count searches for subsequent occurrences.
-`insert-comment` | <kbd>Alt</kbd>-<kbd>#</kbd> | Without a numeric argument, the value of the <code><a href="#configcommentbegin">comment-begin</a></code> variable is inserted at the beginning of the current line.
+`insert-comment` | <kbd>Alt</kbd>-<kbd>#</kbd> | Without a numeric argument, the value of the [`comment-begin`](#configcommentbegin) variable is inserted at the beginning of the current line.
 If a numeric argument is supplied, this command acts as a toggle: if the characters at the beginning of the line do not match the value of `comment-begin`, the value is inserted, otherwise the characters in `comment-begin` are deleted from the beginning of the line.
 In either case, the line is accepted as if a newline had been typed.
 `dump-functions` | | Print all of the functions and their key bindings to the Readline output stream.
 If a numeric argument is supplied, the output is formatted in such a way that it can be made part of an inputrc file.
 This command is unbound by default.
 `dump-variables` | | Print all of the settable variables and their values to the Readline output stream.
 If a numeric argument is supplied, the output is formatted in such a way that it can be made part of an inputrc file.
 This command is unbound by default.
 `dump-macros` | | Print all of the Readline key sequences bound to macros and the strings they output.
 If a numeric argument is supplied, the output is formatted in such a way that it can be made part of an inputrc file.
 This command is unbound by default.